Baptisia australis

 Interesting Facts:

-Food Uses: Toxic
+Food Uses: Toxic to humans and livestock.

-Other Uses: Purple Dye
+Other Uses: Purple dye

 Name: The Greek word baptizein means “to dye”.